About

 In April 1970, Intel hired Italian-born engineer Federico Faggin as project leader, a move that ultimately made the single-chip CPU final design a reality.
 Federico Faggin led the design team on the newly commissioned project and developed the use of silicon in constructing the chip.
 The team also consisted of Ted Hoff and Stanley Mazor, a new Intel employee who wrote the software for the chip.

 The resultant chip had processing capabilities equivalent to that of the first electronic computer, ENIAC.
-To give an estimate about the size, ENIAC used 18,000 vacuum tubes and was so large, it filled an entire room.
-In comparison, the computer on chip was just 1/8 inch wide and 1/6 inch long.
+To give an estimate about the size, ENIAC used 18,000 vacuum tubes which were so large, that they filled an entire room.
+In comparison, the computer on the chip was just 1/8 inch wide and 1/6 inch long.

 Busicom’s 141-PF was the first electronic calculator to load the first commercial microprocessor, the Intel 4004.